 Warwick is a somewhat small village located in the state of New York.
-With a population of 6,823 people and four constituent neighborhoods, Warwick is the 252nd largest community in New York.
+With a population of 6,775 people and four constituent neighborhoods, Warwick is the 252nd largest community in New York.

 One downside of living in Warwick is that it can take a long time to commute to work.
-In Warwick, the average commute to work is 31.57 minutes, which is quite a bit higher than the national average.
+In Warwick, the average commute to work is 33.49 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

-The per capita income in Warwick in 2010 was $35,896, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $143,584 for a family of four.
+The per capita income in Warwick in 2018 was $40,543, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $162,172 for a family of four.
 However, Warwick contains both very wealthy and poor people as well.

+Warwick is a somewhat ethnically-diverse village.
 The people who call Warwick home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warwick residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warwick include Italian, German, Polish, and English.
+The greatest number of Warwick residents report their race to be White, followed by Native American.
+Important ancestries of people in Warwick include Irish, Italian, German, English, and Polish.

 The most common language spoken in Warwick is English.
 Other important languages spoken here include Spanish and Russian.